Property Data Search:

 How Large is 24 CHARNHILL CRESCENT?

 24 CHARNHILL CRESCENT is 117m², which includes three extensions, according to the EPC inspection conducted in February 2015.
-This puts it in the largest 50% of detached houses in Kingswood, based on EPC data.
-The below chart shows the distribution of detached houses by size in Kingswood, and where 24 CHARNHILL CRESCENT lies on this distribution: 59% of detached houses are smaller than 24 CHARNHILL CRESCENT, and 41% of houses are larger.
+This puts it in the largest 50% of detached houses houses in Kingswood, based on EPC data.
+The below chart shows the distribution of detached houses houses by size in Kingswood, and where 24 CHARNHILL CRESCENT lies on this distribution: 59% of detached houses houses are smaller than 24 CHARNHILL CRESCENT, and 41% of houses are larger.
 Note that EPC data is not available for all properties in Kingswood.

 24 CHARNHILL CRESCENT: Plot and Title Map

-24 CHARNHILL CRESCENT sits on a plot of roughly 0.089 of an acre, or 358m².
+24 CHARNHILL CRESCENT sits on a plot of roughly 0.088 of an acre, or 358m².
 The below map shows the location of 24 CHARNHILL CRESCENT, an approximate outline of the building(s), and the indicative extent of the property.
 The plot extent is a Land Registry INSPIRE Index Polygon, and it is important to note that a title may include more than one polygon, whereas only one polygon is shown on the map (the polygon which intersects with the position of 24 CHARNHILL CRESCENT).
 The full extent of the land contained in any registered title can only be identified from the individual title plan.
 The maps on this page should not be relied upon to establish the extent of a title.

 24, CHARNHILL CRESCENT, MANGOTSFIELD, BRISTOL, BS16 9JU: Plot and title map